XQueryInstitute/Course-Materials/housekeeping.md

 ###Reimbursements

-- Please remember to keep your receipts.
-We will do our best to process your reimbursements as quickly as possible after the Institute.
+- Please remember to keep your receipts. *For the reimbursement of meals, our financial office requires itemized receipts.* We will do our best to process your reimbursements as quickly as possible after the Institute.

 ###Residence